terryzhao127/sim-agent/README.md

 # Sim Agent

 The observation of agents in Pommerman is not the same as the game state.
-Not only can the items (such as Extra Bomb item) not be seen, but agents can not know the number of ammo others have with only the current observation.
-However, we can predict most of them by preceding observations, which the SimAgent in this repo do.
+Not only can the items (such as Extra Bomb item) not be seen, but agents cannot know the number of ammo others have with only the current observation.
+However, we can simulate most of them by preceding observations, which the `SimAgent` in this repo do.

 However, there are some inevitable limitations which are [explained here](#explation-for-inaccuracy)